WHY ATTEND?

 BREAKOUT SESSION 4:

-Using the planning process to deliver healthy and active environments
+Using planning and devolution processes to deliver healthy and active environments

 Vision-led transport, spatial planning and delivering better health outcomes